PSAM3060-D-S16/class_notes/content/week_4/index.md

 > Note: Since the properties on the template object are only used if the instance object doesn't define them, you can _override_ the behavior of the template for a specific instance object.
 This leads into the full power of _inheritance_ and _polymorphisim_

 In Javascript, there are multiple ways to create objects and set up their prototypes.
 [Some people suggest using Object.create](http://stackoverflow.com/questions/2709612/using-object-create-instead-of-new), but probably the most _normal_ approach is using a _constructor_ function with the `new` operator.

+Here is what happens when you call a constructor function with the `new` operator.
+Javascript creates a new, empty object.
+Javascript sets the prototype of the new object to be the prototype associated with the constructor function.
+Javascript executes the constructor function, using the new empty object as `this`.

 <a href="./oop_3.js" class="p5_example show-lab show-lab-link hidden">oop_1.js</a>